TermuxTweaks/TermuxNanoMiner/README.md

 4. Kick off TermuxLazyMiner by executing the script:
    ./TermuxLazyMiner.sh

-Follow the on-screen prompts to complete the setup and start mining your favorite cryptocurrency.

-For a single command to install and run the script:
+   Or single command:
-       git clone https://github.com/ShadyTrapShit/TermuxLazyMiner.git && cd TermuxLazyMiner && chmod +x TermuxLazyMiner.sh && bash TermuxLazyMiner.sh
+       pkg up -y && pkg install git cmake -y && git clone http://github.com/TermuxTweaks/TermuxLazyMiner && cd TermuxLazyMiner && chmod +x TermuxLazyMiner.sh && bash TermuxLazyMiner.sh

 ## Usage

 To start mining with TermuxLazyMiner, simply run the script and follow the interactive prompts.
-The script supports various cryptocurrencies and allows for detailed configuration to maximize your mining efficiency.
+The script supports various cryptocurrencies with more coming soon and an optional feature to remember your wallet address for future use.

 ## Contributing

 We welcome contributions from everyone!
 Whether it's bug fixes, new features, or improvements to existing features, please feel free to make a contribution.
 If you have any questions, just open an issue or send us a pull request.

+**More types of crypto coming soon upon request, anything listen on Unmineable.com is available**